 The Char Dham Yatra is not just a spiritual pilgrimage, but also a culinary adventure.
 The region captivates your taste buds with its diverse landscapes and rich cultural heritage, offering a wide array of delicious and authentic dishes.
 You must not miss the opportunity to indulge in the local cuisine, which is a delightful blend of flavors and culinary traditions.
 Pahari cuisine is typical of the mountainous regions of Uttarakhand.
 They offer simple yet delicious dishes like Bhaang ki Khatai, a sweet flatbread made with hemp flour.
 Rus, a popular drink made from boiled rice, milk, and sugar.
 And Aloo ke Gutke, boiled potatoes mixed with spices and ginger.

-Garhwali cuisine, known for its hearty and filling dishes.
+Garhwali cuisine is known for its hearty and filling dishes.
 It includes Kafuli, a thick green leafy vegetable dish, Chainsoo, a spicy and tangy dish made with mashed potatoes, and Bal Mithai, a sweet ball made from chocolate and sugar.
 These local delicacies are sure to warm your heart and tantalize your taste buds on your Char Dham Yatra route.

 Besides the local cuisine, popular dishes include Rajma-Chawal, Kadhi-Chawal, Aloo Poori, Kachaudi, and sweets like Kheer, Halwa, and Ladoo.
 These dishes are commonly available at local restaurants, at street food stalls, and as prasad (offering) at the temples.
 So, here are some restaurants you can eat at during your Char Dham yatra.